Rossia Mall

 Rossia Mall is an enclosed shopping mall located on Tigran Mets Avenue in the Armenian capital Yerevan.
-It is the 3rd-largest mall built in Yerevan.
-The shopping centre was opened on 5 March 2016, with the presence of president Serzh Sargsyan.
-It has a direct access to the General Andranik underground station, adjacent to the Rossia Theatre.
+The shopping center was opened on 5 March 2016, with the presence of former Armenian president Serzh Sargsyan.
+The mall has direct access to the General Andranik metro station, adjacent to the Rossia Theatre.

-The shopping centre was built by the "Sil Concern" LLC owned by the Armenian businessman Khachatur Sukiasyan.
-The entire cost of the project was around US$ 15 million.

-The mall is home to one of the largest jewelry centres in Yerevan.
+Rossia Mall operates under the management of "Sil Capital" LLC, which was founded in 2012 by the Sukiasyan family and was aimed at offering capital investment and strategic support to Armenian enterprises.

 Entertainment

 The mall has a number of cafes and restaurants as well as a food court.
 It is also home to the "Play Space" children's playground.